 Periodontium : Structure supporting teeth, gum, periodontal ligament and the bone.

-The Centre de santé dentaire Candiac team is working hard to prepare the reopening of the clinic.
-Our priority is to reopen in a safe environment.
-To do this, new measures will now be established to protect our customers and our team from Covid-19 contamination.
+The Centre de santé dentaire Candiac team is working hard to apply the measures to protect our customers and our team from Covid-19 contamination.
 Here is a summary of the new procedures to follow when you next visit your dentist.

-1) First, the appointment will be made by phone only.
+1) The appointment will be made by phone only.
 You will have to answer a questionnaire when you book your appointment, when you confirm it and when you arrive at the clinic.

 2) It is important to know that the schedule and availability of your usual dentist could be changed.
 We will do our best to accommodate each of you, but new constraints must be taken into consideration to limit the number of people inside the establishment.